 Desired Outcome Internal Audit Conduct an internal audit of Gaelic skills and training needs through the life of each plan.
 Current Practice We carried out our first audit during July and August 2017, and repeated this specifically for teaching staff in early 2018.
 A total of 252 employees completed the survey, of whom one said they could speak, read and write Gaelic and 17 more said they had some limited ability or understanding, usually some common words such as greetings.
 62 staff said they were interested in attending a Gaelic awareness session - most of these have now attended.
-Actions Required Action - Carry out a further audit during the period of this plan, including a survey of teachers.
-Target Date - By end of 2022 Responsibility - Chief Executive's Service Desired Outcome Induction New staff are made aware of the Council's Gaelic Language Plan.
-Current Practice Our induction materials include a link to the Council's Strategic Plans, one of which is the Gaelic Language Plan.
-Actions Required Action - Ensure Gaelic is included in the information given to new employees as part of induction.
-Target Date - From 2021 and ongoing Responsibility - Learning and Organisational Development, within Corporate Services

-Desired Outcome Language Training Gaelic language skills training and development is offered to staff, particularly in relation to implementing the public authority's Gaelic Language Plan.
+Actions Required Action - Carry out a further audit during the period of this plan.
+Target Date - By end of 2022 Responsibility - Chief Executive's Service Desired Outcome Language Training Gaelic language skills training and development offered to staff, particularly in relation to implementing the public authority's Gaelic Language Plan.
 Current Practice No direct training has been provided.
 However the Council has part funded two members of staff pursuing Gaelic learning through a course at the University of the Highlands and Islands and the Ulpan course in St Andrews.
-Actions Required Action - Actively encourage and support staff to improve their Gaelic language skills e.g. by considering applications for funding support from members of staff who wish to undertake Gaelic language skills training.
-Target Date - From 2022 and ongoing Responsibility - Learning and Organisational Development, within Corporate Services Desired Outcome Awaranage Training Desired Outcome Awareness Training Gaelic awareness training offered to staff, with priority given to directors, board members, councillors and staff dealing with the public.
+Actions Required Action - Consider further applications for funding support from members of staff who wish to undertake Gaelic language skills training.
+Target Date - Over the lifetime of the plan Responsibility - Learning and Organisational Development Responsibility - Learning and Organisational Development, within Corporate Services

+Desired Outcome Awareness Training Gaelic awareness training offered to staff, with priority given to directors, board members, councillors and staff dealing with the public.
 Current Practice Our first programme of Gaelic awareness-raising sessions were delivered by Ruairidh Maclean, highly respected Gaelic journalist and broadcaster, in September and October 2017, and were very well received.
 Employees who deal directly with the public at receptions and contact centres, along with employees across a range of other services, were among over 50 people who attended the sessions.
 Actions Required Action - Offer further sessions, targeted at senior officers and councillors.
 Target Date - By end of 2022 Responsibility - Chief Executive's Service Desired Outcome Recruitment Recognising and respecting Gaelic skills within the recruitment process throughout the public authority.
 Current Practice We have not yet identified any posts for which Gaelic is essential or desirable.
-Actions Required Action - Recognise, respect and actively welcome Gaelic skills as part of the Council's recruitment process.
-Target Date - 2021 Responsibility - Human Resources, within Corporate Services

-Desired Outcome Recruitment Gaelic named as an essential and/or desirable skill in job descriptions in order to deliver the Gaelic Language Plan and in accordance with the Bòrd na Gàidhlig recruitment advice.
-Current Practice We have reviewed our approach to this as requested but have not to date identified any posts for which Gaelic would be essential or desirable.
-Actions Required Action - Include Gaelic as a desirable skill in the Council's standard recruitment documentation.
-Target Date - 2021 Responsibility - All services Desired Outcome Recruitment Bilingual or Gaelic only job adverts for all posts where Gaelic is an essential skill.
+Actions Required Action - Recognise and respect Gaelic skills when recruiting for any posts for which these skills would be relevant.
+Target Date - Over the lifetime of the plan Responsibility - All services Desired Outcome Recruitment Gaelic named as an essential and/or desirable skill in job descriptions in order to deliver the Gaelic Language Plan and in accordance with the Bòrd na Gàidhlig recruitment advice.
+Current Practice We have reviewed our approach to this as requested but still have not to date identified any posts for which Gaelic would be essential or desirable.
+Actions Required Action - Continue to keep this under review, and in the meantime continue to encourage and support any members of staff who wish to develop their knowledge of Gaelic.
+Target Date - Over the lifetime of the plan Responsibility - All services

+Desired Outcome Recruitment Bilingual or Gaelic only job adverts for all posts where Gaelic is an essential skill.
 Current Practice No such posts have yet been identified.
 Actions Required Action - If we identify posts for which Gaelic is an essential skill, adverts will be bilingual.
-Target Date - Whenever such a post is advertised Responsibility - Human Resources, within Corporate Services hesponsionity framarinesources, within corporate services
+Target Date - Over the lifetime of the plan Responsibility - Human Resources, within Corporate Services